Luke-mc-157/Current-News-v3/replit.md

 - **SendGrid Email Integration**: Replaced Gmail/nodemailer with SendGrid API for professional email delivery with better deliverability
 - **Enhanced Headlines System**: Improved to generate 15 specific headlines with 5-10 X posts each, using 15-20 sources per topic for comprehensive coverage
 - **Web Search-Based Subtopic Discovery**: Replaced LLM-based subtopic generation with real-time trending keyword discovery to improve subtopic search success rate and eliminate training data lag
+- **xAI Live Search Integration**: Implemented xAI's Live Search functionality as an alternative to the 5-workflow system, reducing API calls from 100+ to 1 and response times from 30-60s to ~8s

 ## Deployment Strategy